 Entebbe Statement on biodiversity in development planning - A formal statement released at the end of the second NBSAPs 2.0 project workshop in Entebbe in July 2013.
 The statement from the African Leadership Group sets out seven principles for successful mainstreaming of biodiversity into national development processes and plans.

-Mainstreaming diagnostic tool - A rapid diagnostic tool to assist policymakers and others to understand the extent to which biodiversity and development objectives are already integrated at the national level, and the obstacles and constraints that need to be overcome to promote further, and more effective, integration.
+A Rapid Diagnostic Tool: Biodiversity Mainstreaming -Iintegrating Biodiversity, Development and Poverty Reduction.
+A tool to assist policymakers and others to understand the extent to which biodiversity and development objectives are already integrated at the national level, and the obstacles and constraints that need to be overcome to promote further, and more effective, integration.
 The tool is also available in French and Spanish.

-Maun Statement on biodiversity and development mainstreaming with ten steps to biodiversity mainstreaming – A formal statement released by the African Leadership Group at the end of the first NBSAP 2.0 project workshop held in Maun, Botswana in November 2012.
+Maun Statement on biodiversity and development mainstreaming – A formal statement released by the African Leadership Group at the end of the first NBSAP 2.0 project workshop held in Maun, Botswana in November 2012.
 The ten steps derive from experience and good practice to date shared by the Maun workshop participants.
 The statement is also available in Arabic, French and Spanish.

 Biodiversity and Development Mainstreaming - A state of knowledge review - The review synthesises experience to date and highlights lessons learned that can support a strong business case for integrating biodiversity in policy, planning and budgetary processes.
 We invite your feedback to the review by emailing firstname.lastname@example.org